Its-neural-network/nn-cnn-mnist/README.md

 # nn-cnn-mnist
-This is a sample test code for mnist data set
+This is a sample test code for mnist data set.
+This code has been taken and modified from the official keras documentation.

 ### Sample images of DataSet
 <p align="left">